GPSILVER47/VRChatAdvancedPack2019.4.29f1/README.md

 This package is made for object toggles & includes everything you need pre-build.
 It does not include how to make gestures, sitting etc. animations/emotes.

-This is a Unity Package made for VRChat Avatars 3.0 SDK, which includes:
+This is a Unity Package made for VRChat Avatars 3.0 SDK & Unity 2019.4.29f1, which includes:

     Latest VRCSDK3-AVATAR-2021.08.04.11.23_Public
     Default rigged avatar